-This letter is to notify you that, as specified by W&I Code section 4640.6(f), RCOC is required to submit a plan of correction because caseload ratios were not met for two consecutive reporting periods.
+This letter is to notify you that, as specified by W&I Code § 4640.6(f), RCOC is required to submit a plan of correction for the caseload ratio categories that were not met for two consecutive reporting periods.
 The plan of correction must be developed with input from the State Council on Developmental Disabilities, local organizations representing the individuals you serve, their family members, regional center employees, including recognized labor organizations, service providers, and other interested parties.
-The Department recommends you hold at least one public meeting, with a minimum of 10 days advance written notice, to solicit input from the parties described above.
 Please include in your plan of correction how you incorporated feedback from all required stakeholders.